DaisyMolving/DaisyMolving.github.io/_posts/2016-01-17-and-or-operators-logic.markdown

 Because Ruby operates with this logic if an `&&` equation is being evaluated and the first expression within it is `false`, then Ruby knows that the answer <strong>must</strong> be false, because an `&&` equation needs both sides to be `true` for the evaluation to be `true`.
 This is called short-circuit evaluation.
 In this case the second half of the equation is not evaluated to reach a conclusion.

-The same goes for `||` statements, where if the first part of the equation is `true`, Ruby knows that the evaluation must be `true`.
+The same goes for `||` statements, where if the first part of the equation is `true`, Ruby knows that the evaluation <strong>must</strong> be `true`.
 The second part of the equation is not evaluated, the evaluation is 'short-circuited'.

 <strong> The Combined Comparison Operator </strong>